Citation, DOI & article data

 There is often severe right-sided cardiomegaly due to an elongated and enlarged right atrium which may result in an elevated apex.
 Classically, the heart is described as having a "box shape" on a frontal chest radiograph.

-Allows direct visualisation of anatomical detail.
+Allows direct visualization of anatomical detail.
 Cine MRI can be used akin to echocardiography for functional assessment.

 - apical displacement of the septal and posterior leaflets of the tricuspid valve